Ogundele-Abimbolu/DSA-Data-Analysis-Capstone-Project/README.md

 # DSA-Data-Analysis-Capstone-Project
 # 🛒 Amazon Product Review Analysis – DSA Capstone Project

-This project is part of my Data Science Academy (DSA) Capstone and focuses on conducting exploratory data analysis (EDA) on Amazon product and review data.
-The goal is to extract actionable insights for business decisions in product pricing, customer satisfaction, marketing, and performance evaluation.
+This project is part of my Digital SkillUp Africa (DSA) Capstone and focuses on conducting exploratory data analysis (EDA) on Amazon product and review data.
+The goal is to extract insights for business decisions in product pricing, customer satisfaction, marketing, and performance evaluation.

 ---